gerarjos14/etruel-del-post-copies/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin searches duplicated posts by title or content, filtering by category and can permanently delete them with images or send them to the trash.
+Search for duplicate posts by title or content, filtering by category and can delete them definitively with images or send them to the trash.

 == Description ==
 This plugin searches duplicated posts by title or content, filtering by category and can permanently delete them with images or send them to the trash in manual mode or automatic scheduled with Wordpress cron.